Gowthamreddyk12/student-task-management/README.md

 Client → API Gateway → AWS Lambda (Python / FastAPI) → DynamoDB

-During local development, DynamoDB functionality is simulated using an in-memory Python data store.
+For local development and testing, DynamoDB functionality is simulated using an in-memory Python data store.

 ---